hypernova-developer/Jenny/src/INSTALLATION.md

 ```

 ## Preparing Files
 A compiler is needed for this section.
-If you do not have one, I highly recommend GCC (GNU Compiler Collection).
-You can install it [here](winlibs.com)
+If you do not have one, I highly recommend [GCC](winlibs.com/) for performance and security.
 Use the command below to go to the folder where source codes are at:

 ```bash